awwad/uptane/README.md

 ### 1: *Delivering an Update*
-To deliver an Update via Uptane, you'll need to add the image file to the Image Repository, then assign it to a vehicle and ECU in the Director Repository.
-Then, the Primary will obtain the new files, and the Secondary will update from the Primary.
+To deliver an Update via Uptane, you'll need to add the firmware image to the Image repository, then assign it to a vehicle and ECU in the Director repository.
+Then, the Primary will obtain the new firmware, and the Secondary will update from the Primary.

-Perform the following in the **Image repository's** window to create a new file, add it to the repository, and host newly-written metadata:
+Execute the following code in the **Image repository's** window to create a new file, add it to the repository, and host newly-written metadata: